raampl/DesignPatterns/README.md

 | **Factory** | Object creation abstraction | `AirConditionerFactory` + 3 concrete factories |
 | **Product** | Business logic implementation | `IAirConditioner` + 3 concrete products |

+---

+## Factory Pattern

+The Factory Method pattern is a creational design pattern that provides an interface for creating objects without specifying the exact classes to instantiate.
+This repository demonstrates the pattern using an air conditioning system.

 ### Overview
 The Factory pattern implementation includes:
 - **IAirConditioner** - Interface defining the contract for all AC operations